 In the middle of all the anger, enter Donald Trump.
 He is the anger-monger extraordinaire.
 He is the inheritor — or the usurper — of the outrage of outrage media.
 Under his influence, our divisiveness has increased, and racism has emerged at levels not seen for some decades.

 The Authoritarian Personality

 The real puzzle is why we follow such outrageous people.
-I started this blog in support of the book that I am writing.
+I started this blog in support of my recent book (at left).
 The fact is, for 10,000 years, disagreeing with the narcissistic king resulted in horrific punishment.
 Needless to say, our ancestors who survived quickly learned to agree with the king’s craziness.

 One of the problems that results from this long bondage is that our ability to see the reality around us is blunted.
 We live with idealizations and fairy tales.
 We imagine we belong to a nation, and a party, who all share our ideals.
 And part and parcel of all of this is the , it’s just that the evil, misguided people outside of our group want to sabotage our efforts.

 Democracy has rid of us of most of the outward trappings of imperial control, but the people who pretend to royal power are still all around us.
 They wield great wealth and power, and have found that by pitting us against one another that they can obtain even more power.

 One of the first victims of this approach are the fundamental ideas of democracy.
 If ideological conformity is demanded, if one group decides that they should decide for everyone, then what has happened to representational government?
 What has happened to our fundamental freedom to speak our minds, and disagree in civil discourse?

 Because those fundamental freedoms, despite what some may argue, are not benefits in and of themselves.
 They allow us to create progress.
 All of our expressive rights allow for feedback, which allows us to correct our actions, and improve.